Pre-Medical Technology Advisor: A. Thapaliya, firstname.lastname@example.org

 Mathematics: MAT 135 or MAT 224

-The minimum total of 90 semester hours required for admission to the IU Health and St. Francis programs must include all graduation requirements at Franklin College: a departmental major, six intensive term hours, and the liberal arts program requirements.
+The minimum total of 90 semester hours required for admission to the IU Health and St. Francis programs must include all graduation requirements at Franklin College: a departmental major, six immersive term hours, and the liberal arts program requirements.
 Successful completion of the clinical year satisfies the required internship or senior year experience for the Biology or Chemistry major.

 Tuition and fees for the professional program are handled through the tuition plan at Franklin College.
 The tuition charged for the hospital portion of the program will be based on the hospital’s contract for fees with the college.